Congrats to Pritha on a SULF1 paper accepted in Cancer Medicine

 The CTGRC at Georgetown University started as a fusion of efforts at the Goldman and Edwards laboratories, that is fusion of analytical glycoscience and protein biochemistry (Goldman lab) and informatics of proteins and their glycosylation (Edwards lab).
 The joint research effort led to the development of glycoproteomics methods that are now applied to translational biomedical studies in collaboration with a growing number of research groups.

-Congrats to Dr. Panigrahi & colleagues on a spatially resolved proteomics study of FFPE tissues of HNSCC patients
+Dr. Panigrahi et al. describe an LCM-LC-MS/MS method for spatially resolved proteomics of archived FFPE tissues of OSCC patients

 dia-PASEF Proteomics of Tumor and Stroma LMD Enriched from Archived HNSCC Samples.
 Panigrahi A, Hunt AL, Assis D, Willetts M, Kallakury BV, Davidson B, Ahn J, Conrads TP, Goldman R. ACS Omega.
 2025…